 Students that are taking this class are the quintessential student that has been developed by the Project Lead the Way program.
 Students should have earned an average of 85% or better in the course work and a 6 or better for all of the End of Course Finals.
-It is encouraged that the student has taken 3 additional Technology & Engineering classes.
+It is encouraged that the student has taken 3 additional Technology & Engineering classes

-Space is extremely limited, so the top 16 student applications will be taken.
-All applications are due a week before course selection sheets to Mr. Kofmehl.
+Space is extremely limited, so the top 32 student applications will be taken.
+All applications are due a week before course selection to Mr. Kofmehl.

 Student Name:

 PLTW Course Final Grade End of Course Score

+1735 5 5 3 Fillal Grade End of Course Score

 Introduction to Engineering

 Design (Required)

 Principles of Engineering

 (Required)

 Civil Engineering & Architecture

 (Projected)

 Digital Electronics

 (Projected)

 PLTW Averages

-nts should have a CEA and/or DE projected final grade
+nts should have a CEA and/or DE

 Technology Course Final Grade

-O,

 Technology Averages

 Overall Averages

-T have an average of 85% or b etter and a 6 or better on the EOC, student can
+Thave an average of 85% or bett er and a 6 or better on the EOC, student can

-have Mr. Kofmehl or Mr. Reynolds s
+have Mr. Kofmehl or Mr. Brennemar

-nave viii komiem or viii keynolas s ign one oracento with the mg nest average vim still se taken met.
+. e.g., e.m. e.a.a.e.me

 Teacher Name: Signature: Date:

+Tankan lagu 8 Fagin agring Danautus ant I lan Only

-Technology & Engineering Department Use Only
+Technology & Engineering Department C LTW Coursework Rank:

-PLTW Coursework Grade: PLTW Coursework Rank:
+PLTW Coursework Grade: PLTW EOC Grade: LTW Coursework Karrk:

-PLTW EOC Grade: PLTW EOC Rank:

-Overall Rank: Accept: Deny:
+Overall Rank: ccept:Deny:

-Signature: Date:
+Signature: ate: